OJB-Quantum/Quantum-Native-Magnetism/README.md

 To predict Curie temperature for magnetic materials:
 - Solve the stochastic Landau Lifshitz Gilbert (LLG) or the Landau Lifshitz Bloch (LLB) equations.
   - Mathematical description is available in the latter half of this markdown.
+- MuMax3 solves a micromagnetic effective field model whose equation of motion is the (stochastic) Landau–Lifshitz–Gilbert (LLG) equation.
+- The LLG equation itself is a phenomenological, coarse-grained model derived from underlying atomic spins and quantum mechanics, so the whole MuMax3 framework is “effective” by construction.
 - The stochastic LLG equation can be solved with MuMax3 if done carefully.
 - This can be performed in Python on Google Colab for example, especially on the GPU for working with larger data.